Wattysaid/dsif-git-main-project/ELVTR_report.md

 The final solution consists of a multi-stage pipeline (I sacrificed the application building to focus on the 40pts project, but might have this in place by the time you guys get to reviewing the assignment):

-1. **Data Ingestion and Preprocessing**: 📥 Data is loaded, cleaned, and preprocessed with feature encoding, standardisation, and normalisation.
+1. **Data Ingestion and Preprocessing**: Data is loaded, cleaned, and an initial selection list created `new_features`.
-2. **Feature Engineering and Selection**: 🔨 Relevant features are selected and some created and fed into the model.
+2. **Feature Engineering and Selection**: Relevant `new_features`, new features created, removed, and grouped.
-3. **Model Training**: 🎓 The Random Forest classifier is trained with optimized hyperparameters through cross-validation.
+3. **Model Training**: The Random Forest (second ML run after SMOTE) classifier is trained with optimized hyperparameters through cross-validation.
-4. **Prediction Pipeline**: 🔮 For new data, the model processes inputs and outputs the probability of loan default or approval.
+4. **Prediction Pipeline**: For new data, the model processes inputs and outputs the probability of loan default or approval.
-5. **Optional Real-Time Scoring Component**: 🕰️ An API framework for batch scoring, with potential for real-time scoring through API endpoints.
+5. **Optional Real-Time Scoring Component**: An API framework for batch scoring, with potential for real-time scoring through API endpoints.

 ## 🚀 Deployment and Scalability Considerations

-For business-as-usual (BAU) use, the following deployment and scalability considerations were made:
+For business-as-usual (BAU) use, I've looked at the deployment and scalability (theory):

-- **Batch Prediction Pipeline**: 📦 Designed to handle high volumes efficiently in batch mode.
+- **Batch Prediction Pipeline**: Designed to handle high volumes efficiently in batch mode.
-- **Cloud Hosting and Integration**: ☁️ Deployment options (e.g., AWS or GCP) to leverage scalable cloud resources.
+- **Cloud Hosting and Integration**: Deployment options (e.g., AWS or GCP) to leverage scalable cloud resources.
-- **Real-Time Extension**: ⏱️ API deployment for real-time scoring, optimized to reduce latency if needed.
+- **Real-Time Extension**: API deployment for real-time scoring, optimized to reduce latency using fastAPI.
-- **Model Monitoring and Retraining**: 🔄 Regular monitoring and retraining scheduled to maintain accuracy as data distributions change.
+- **Model Monitoring and Retraining**: Regular Dashboard monitoring and retraining scheduled to maintain accuracy as data distributions changes

 ## 📈 Estimated Impact and ROI